SidG13/SidG13.github.io/_posts/2024-07-17-genome-coverage-vis.md

  Read coverage plots are a readily interpretable way to visualize genomic or epigenomic profiles (RNA-seq, ChIP-seq, ATAC-seq, WGS, etc.) across many samples mapped to the same reference.
 See some examples [here](https://www.nature.com/articles/s41588-021-00914-y/figures/4 "Bowfin genome ATAC"), [here](https://genome.cshlp.org/content/32/6/1058/F3.expansion.html "Rattlesnake ChIP-ATAC"), and [here](https://academic.oup.com/view-large/figure/476385981/evae110f5.jpg "Rattlesnake ATAC").
 A common tool to visualize genomic data in this manner is [IGV](https://igv.org/), which while versatile, often can be challenging to customize for publication-ready figures.
 Here is a tutorial on using ggplot and R to have much more artistic control over genomic coverage figures.
 The structure of intermediate objects will be shown so they can be easily replicated with custom data.

-*Disclaimer*: this is not a `ggplot` or `dplyr` tutorial, but rather an example of a `ggplot` application for visualizating quantitative genomic mapping data.
+*Disclaimer*: this is not a `ggplot` or `dplyr` tutorial, but rather an example of an application of these libraries for visualizating quantitative genomic mapping data.

 The R script used in this tutorial can be found here: [genome-coverage-minimal-example.R][1].